The rodeo flip is a fast and complex aerial surfing trick that involves grabbing, spinning, and flipping the surfboard in the air.

 You'll be coming to the lip almost as if you're going to do a 360, but as you grab the board, you project out, upside down, and stay with your board.

-Remember that the later you release your hands from the board, the more control you'll have of your landing.
+Remember that the later you release your hands from the board, the more control you'll have over your landing.

 Landing on the flats or shallow water will sometimes result in eye-catching wipeouts and potential injuries.